cleanlab/cleanlab/README.md

 <br/>
 </details>

-+ Many other practical applications demonstrated in our [Example Notebooks](https://github.com/cleanlab/examples)
+Many other practical applications are demonstrated in our [Example Notebooks](https://github.com/cleanlab/examples)

 ## Citation and related publications